sendbird/sendbird-chat-sample-android/groupchannel-hide-archive/README.md

-# Hide and Archive in a group channel
+# Hide a group channel

-This sample with UI components demonstrates how to hide and archive in a group channel on Sendbird Chat SDK for Android.
+This code sample with UI components demonstrates how to hide a group channel on Sendbird Chat SDK for Android.
+The SDK provides an additional set of functionalities such as autohide, unhide, and archive.
+To learn more, see [our documentation](https://sendbird.com/docs/chat/v4/android/channel/managing-channels/hide-or-archive-a-group-channel#1-hide-or-archive-a-group-channel) on the feature.

 ## Prerequisites

 + Android Studio
   + Android Studio Electric Eel | 2022.1.1
 + Android SDK